-Relapses can occur for a variety of reasons, but most often has to do with encountering “triggers” for past drug use.
+Relapses can occur for various reasons but most often have to do with encountering “triggers” for past drug use.
 For example, you may visit a place where you used to obtain drugs, or you may see drug-related paraphernalia.
-Long-term drug use affects the reward center (ventral tegmental) of your brain and triggers can over-stimulate this region making it difficult to abstain from the allure of drug use.
+Long-term drug use affects the reward center (ventral tegmental) of your brain, and triggers can over-stimulate this region, making it difficult to abstain from the allure of drug use.

 Components of Effective Drug Treatment